 The Leica CL (Typ 7323) and the Leica M9 are two digital cameras that were officially introduced, respectively, in November 2017 and September 2009.
-The CL is a mirrorless interchangeable lens camera, while the M9 is a rangefinder-style mirrorless.
-The cameras are based on an APS-C (CL) and a full frame sensor.
-The CL has a resolution of 24.1 megapixel, whereas the M9 provides 18.1 MP.
+The CL is a mirrorless interchangeable lens camera, while the M9 is a rangefinder-focusing mirrorless.
+The cameras are based on an APS-C (CL) and a full frame (M9) sensor.
+The CL has a resolution of 24.1 megapixels, whereas the M9 provides 18.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M9 is notably larger (9 percent) than the Leica CL.
 Moreover, the M9 is substantially heavier (45 percent) than the CL.
 In this context, it is worth noting that neither the CL nor the M9 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.